cabernetwork/cabernet/README.md

 ### 4. Docker
 See http://ghcr.io/cabernetwork/cabernet:latest
 - Use or Review ports and remote mount points at docker-compose.yml
-- REcommended Docker file: Dockerfile_tvh_crypt.alpine
+- Recommended Docker file: Dockerfile_tvh_crypt.alpine
 - Bring up browser and go to http://ip address:6077/
 - From Plugins, install PlutoTV plugin
 - Stop the app